 OVERVIEW: The American Chemical Society (ACS) is one of the leading professional societies for chemists in the United States.
-Its awards run the gamut and include fellowships, scholarships, professional development opportunities, and research support across numerous career stages and sub-disciplines.
+It funds fellowships, scholarships, professional development opportunities, and research support across numerous career stages and sub-disciplines.

-IP TAKE: If you’re working in the field of chemistry from high school through the post-doctorate level and you're willing to do a little digging, ACS almost certainly has something to offer you.
+IP TAKE: ACS seeks grantseekers working in the field of chemistry from high school through the post-doctorate level.

-ACS divides its funding into separate programs including Grants, Awards, ACS Fellows, Scholarships, and ACS Fellows.
-Each of these funding streams is, in turn, subdivided into a number of sub-areas.
+ACS divides its funding into separate programs including Grants, Awards, Scholarships, and ACS Fellows.
+Each of these funding areas is, in turn, subdivided into a number of sub-areas.

-There are four types of research grands offered by ACS:
+There are four types of research grands funded by ACS:

-- Petroleum Research Fund back studies directly related to petroleum and fossil fuels.
-These grants are viewed as seed money from ACS to help investigators “initiate a new research direction.”
+- Petroleum Research Fund prioritizes studies directly related to petroleum and fossil fuels.
+ACS intends for these grants to help investigators “initiate a new research direction.”

-- TEVA Pharmaceutical Scholars, which supports investigators in the organic and medicinal chemistry fields.
+- TEVA Pharmaceutical Scholars funds investigators in the organic and medicinal chemistry fields.

-- Herman Frasch Foundation Grants program offers awards to nonprofits studying agricultural chemistry.
+- Herman Frasch Foundation Grants program funds nonprofits studying agricultural chemistry.

-- Green Chemistry Grants back work toward advancing research in the field.
+- Green Chemistry Grants seek to advance research in the field.

 The society’s Community Recognition program offers three grants:

-- ACS Community Recognition Grants are modest awards that go to community level projects and programs that “advance the public’s understanding of chemistry.”
+- ACS Community Recognition Grants are modest awards that fund community level projects and programs that “advance the public’s understanding of chemistry.”

-- Corporation Associates Local Section & International Chapter Grants back ACS Local Sections and International chapters.
+- Corporation Associates Local Section & International Chapter Grants fund ACS Local Sections and International chapters.

 - Corporation Associates Seed Grant is a modest award of around $5,000 dedicated to education in chemical sciences, advancing public knowledge of the chemical industry, and enhancing safety and professionalism within the industry.

-The Irving S. Sigal Postdoctoral Fellowship, is a two year program that supports PhD candidates who will “pursue research at the chemistry and biology interface.”
+The Irving S. Sigal Postdoctoral Fellowship, is a two year program that funds PhD candidates who will “pursue research at the chemistry and biology interface.”
 Fellows received $55,000 per year from ACS.

-Finally, ACS’ Education Grants are aimed at high school students and educators to enhance chemistry classroom learning, professional development, and support ChemClub community activities.
+Finally, ACS’ Education Grants target high school students and educators to enhance chemistry classroom learning, professional development, and support ChemClub community activities.
 A small travel grant is also available to ACS student chapters.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)